-Historical aerials indicate that unpermitted land clearing and filling activities may have occurred between 2020 and 2021.
-The discovery of unpermitted wetland impacts or land clearing activities, prior to Bona Fide Agricultural land classification, may result in code enforcement action.
+Information available to NRM indicates that unpermitted land clearing activities may have occurred.
+The discovery of unpermitted wetland impacts or land clearing activities may result in code enforcement action.

 The applicant is encouraged to contact NRM at 321-633-2016 prior to any site plan design or permit submittal.